hiba-awad-phd/Verifog/README.md

 ## Getting Started

 - Open ADL_Model in your eclipse window.
-Make sure that there is no error appears.
+*Make sure that there is no error appears.*

 - Open the fr.imta.semafor.fogDsl.ui folder and right-click on pluggin -> run as -> Eclipse application.

 - In your workspace, import all the Use_cases_Models folders.

+#### Prepare your XMI Models

+In your workspace:
+1- Right-click on any file in the specific use case folder -> SeMaFoR -> Save the Model 2- A message of the path will appear in the first eclipse window.
+3- The model will be saved with .fog extension, you must replace it by .xmi

 ### JAVA code
 To query in JAVA you need to make sure that you are putting the JAVA methods in fr.imta.semafor.fogDsl/src/fr/imta/semafor/handlers/InspectionHandler.java file.